aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsm-to-pptx/_index.md

 ---
 title: C# XLSM to PPTX - XLSM to PPTX Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLSM to PPTX in C#.
-C# Convert XLSM to PPTX saveformat.
-C# XLSM to PPTX format.
-Save XLSM to PPTX C#.
+Convert XLSM to PPTX quickly and easily with Aspose.Cells.
+C# XLSM to PPTX.
+C# Save XLSM to PPTX.
+Save XLSM as PPTX using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLSM to PPTX in C#., C# XLSM to PPTX saveformat., XLSM to PPTX C#., C# Convert XLSM to PPTX]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLSM to PPTX in C#., Save XLSM to PPTX using C#., C# XLSM to PPTX saveformat., XLSM to PPTX Converter., C# Save XLSM as PPTX]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}